nicksergeant/shorpypaper/README.md

 Shorpypaper
 ===========

-A Python script that sets your OS X desktop wallpaper to the latest Shorpy photo.
+A Python script that sets your macOS desktop wallpaper to the latest Shorpy photo.

 Requirements
 ------------